11 Types of Learning and Development to Empower Your Team

-Managerial training is essential to set your managers—and their teams—up for success.
+Managerial training and leadership development is essential to set your managers—and their teams—up for success.
 In a study by Monroe Partners, 43 percent of new managers said they got no training at all, and half of those with 10 or more years of management experience said they’ve had nine hours of training total in their careers.

 Unfortunately, untrained managers affect the entire company.
 They may not have the skills to manage employee conflict, provide effective coaching, or motivate staff.
 That means the team will likely lose its top performers, and the manager will drag the entire department down.

 Effective management training can help your organization avoid these problems and create well-led, productive teams.

 What is the purpose of managerial training?

 The primary purpose of managerial training is to equip managers with the skills they need to lead their teams well.
 This includes learning how to have challenging conversations, coaching and motivating employees, and communicating and delegating to promote growth and resolve conflict.

 Many new managers excelled at the technical skills in their previous job, which helped them get promoted.
 However, they may not have the soft skills or confidence to manage other employees.
 Training allows them to develop those skills and sets them up for success.